HyNTP: A Distributed Hybrid Algorithm for Time Synchronization: Introduction

 Recently, the observed robustness issues in the centralized protocols have motivated leader-less, consensus-based approaches by leveraging the seminal results on networked consensus in \cite{5}, \cite{fax2004TAC}, and \cite{cao2008reaching}.
 In particular, the works of \cite{7}, \cite{10}, \cite{garone2015clock}, and, more recently, \cite{1} employ average consensus to give asymptotic results on clock synchronization under asynchronous and asymmetric communication topology.
-Unfortunately, a high number of iterations of the algorithm is often required before the desired synchronization accuracy is achieved.
-Moreover, the constraint on asymmetric communication precludes any results guaranteeing stability or robustness.
-Lastly, these approaches suffer from complexity in both computation and memory allocation that may be unfit for certain applications.
+However, due to the constraints on the communication modeling of the system the convergence results do not hold globally.
+Moreover, the lack of global convergence precludes any guarantees of robust asymptotic stability; see the forthcoming Remark 3.2.

 The work in \cite{carli2008pi} also considers a consensus-based approach by using a controller that uses a proportional gain to compensate for the clock rates and an integrator gain acting on an auxiliary control state that compensates for the clock offsets.
 Though the solution in \cite{carli2008pi} provides faster convergence than the other approaches using average consensus, the algorithm assumes periodic synchronous communication of the nodes.
 This assumption is relaxed in \cite{carli2014TAC} by considering asynchronous communication events.
 The authors in \cite{bolognani2015randomized} consider a similar relaxation but also relax assumptions on the graph structure.
 However, in both \cite{carli2014TAC} and \cite{bolognani2015randomized} the clocks are slower to converge compared to the synchronous communication setting.
 Still, both synchronous and asynchronous scenarios require a large number of iterations before synchronization is achieved.
-Moreover, the algorithm subjects the clocks to significant non-smooth adjustments in clock rate and offset that may prove undesirable in certain application settings.
+Moreover, the algorithm subjects the clocks to significant nonsmooth adjustments in clock rate and offset that may prove undesirable in certain application settings or even prevent the rigorous establishment of robustness properties.

 \ifbool{two_col}{}{ Other recent works include \cite{liao2013distributed} where the clocks are communicating over a network that is modeled as a Markov chain, the parameters of the clocks are then estimated from noisy measurements using a distributed algorithm.
 By making assumptions on the Markov chain, the estimates are shown to be mean square convergent if the union of the communication graphs is connected.
 The authors in \cite{chaudhari2008maximum} present an algorithm that estimates both skew and offset using a joint Maximum-Likelihood Estimation by assuming an exponential delay model. }